 Elon Musk says advertiser boycott at X could "kill the company"

-Elon Musk, the billionaire owner of X said the decision by some major advertisers to distance themselves from the social media platform (formerly known as Twitter) the service could "kill the company."
+Elon Musk, the billionaire owner of X, said the decision by some major advertisers to distance themselves from the social media platform (formerly known as Twitter) could "kill the company."

 "And the whole world will know that those advertisers killed the company," Musk said while appearing Wednesday at The New York Times' Dealbook Summit, where he was interviewed by Times reporter Andrew Ross Sorkin.